Clean Plate campaign: Domestic responses

 Educational institutions also followed up on this movement very quickly.
 Many schools use different approaches to encourage students not to waste food.
 Some methods focuses on education, which include engaging parents, telling stories and singing related songs to educate children the significance of reducing food waste; some methods changed the way of dining like reducing the serving portion based on students' different needs.
 Some methods uses the rewarding mechanism, honoring kids and classes who do well in participating related activities and eat up their food.
 There are also activities like bringing students to rural areas to experience farming and more frugal living.
-It is reported that the University of Science and Technology Beijing indicated that the food waste has been reduced from 35 to 40 barrels in the two dining halls on campus to 22-25 barrels since the "Clean Plate Campaign", which is almost 40% decrease from the original level.
+It is reported that the University of Science and Technology Beijing indicated that the food waste has been reduced from 35 to 40 barrels in the two dining halls on campus to 22–25 barrels since the "Clean Plate Campaign", which is almost 40% decrease from the original level.

 The government also contributed greatly to this campaign by increasing publicity, setting regulations on government funded-dining and local governments' supervision and monitoring on private effort.
-Starting on January 20, different state media published commentaries and reports endorsing the movement.
-On 28th, Xi Jinping instructed on the issue by stressing the significance of disciplining party members and state officials' public-funded dining behaviors and urging the relevant authorities to implement measures to ensure food security.
-Individuals and groups in China have been very used to and acceptant to the guidelines from above.
-Some of the effort by restaurants and schools mentioned above were also in part made possible because of the various papers and instructions from above demanding changes, for example the issue of "The Announcement about doing frugal education and establishing economical schools" by the Ministry of Education on February 26, 2013.
+Starting on 20 January, different state media published commentaries and reports endorsing the movement.
+On 28 January, Xi Jinping instructed on the issue by stressing the significance of disciplining party members and state officials' public-funded dining behaviors and urging the relevant authorities to implement measures to ensure food security.
+Individuals and groups in China have been very used to and accepting of the guidelines from above.
+Some of the effort by restaurants and schools mentioned above were also in part made possible because of the various papers and instructions from above demanding changes, for example the issue of "The Announcement about doing frugal education and establishing economical schools" by the Ministry of Education on 26 February 2013.
 The most solid major achievement from the state's effort is to successfully regulate the officials in wasting taxpayers' money on lavish banquets, which helps to reduce an average of 3,000 metric tons of kitchen waste per day in Beijing only.